Susan-Jeevan-Philip/Stroke_Prediction/README.md

 Data Cleaning.ipynb                      - In this file the data preprocessing and visual representation of data.

-Stroke_Prediction.ipynb            - this file contains the ML models and confusion matrix.
+Stroke_Predict.ipynb/strock_predict.py            - this file contains the ML models and confusion matrix.